alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

 #### WaitForCurrentSceneToBe

 Waits for the scene to be loaded for a specified amount of time.
-It returns the name of the current scene.

 **_Parameters_**